 The Meran High Mountain Road is one of the most beautiful high-Alpine circular hiking routes.

-The Meran High Mountain Road is one of the most beautiful high-Alpine circular hiking routes in Europe.
-At a length of 100 kilometres, it surrounds South Tyrol’s largest nature park, the Texel Group Nature Park, at an altitude of approximately 1,400 metres.
-There are constantly altitude differences to be overcome from 100 metres.
+The Meran High Mountain Road is one of the most beautiful high-Alpine circular trails in Europe.
+At a length of 100 kilometres, it surrounds South Tyrol’s largest nature park, the Texel Group Nature Park, at an altitude of approx. 1,400 metres.
+There are altitude differences at around 100 metres along the way.
 The Texel Group is situated between the Italian-Austrian border, the Meran basin, the Passeier Valley and the Schnals Valley.

 The Meran High Mountain Road is divided into a Northern and a Southern route.
 The northern part of the mountain road has its peak at the Eisjöchl, which is at an altitude of 2,895 metres.
-In the southern realm, you can reach an altitude of 1,839 metres above sea level at the Hochganghaus Hut.
+In the southern realm, you can reach an altitude of 1,839 metres at the Hochganghaus Hut.

 Depending on your condition and the length of the stages you choose, it will take you between 3 and 8 days to cover the entire circular route.
 No fear!
-Along the way, there are numerous snack stations, pubs and Alpine huts, offering South Tyrolean delicacies and protection from the rain and storms.
+Along the way, there are numerous Alpine huts, offering South Tyrolean delicacies and protection from the rain and storms.
 Please check out the opening times of the individual huts.

 Lagundo is situated at the southern side – also called the sunny side.
 The route leads you along the southern slopes of the Texel Group.
 Enjoy breath-taking panoramic views of an impressive cultural landscape, particularly the Vinschgau region, as well as the Burgrave’s office and the Passeier Valley.
 In general, the southern part is recommended for trips from May to November.
 Some parts of the route are walkable all year round – depending on the weather conditions.